 - Principal repayment = PMT – Interest

-- This example if of the first type mentioned above, wherein the interest rate and periodic payments both get reduced due to a fall in the interest rate from 20% to 15%
+- This example is of the first type mentioned above, wherein the interest rate and periodic payments both get reduced due to a fall in the interest rate from 20% to 15%.

-Now let’s look at an example where the periodic payment remains constant while interest rate and the term of the loan reduce:
+Now let us look at an example where the periodic payment remains constant while the interest rate and the term of the loan reduce: –